Diatomaceous earth is a unique type of sand that consists of fossilized algae.

 The researchers concluded that a placebo-controlled study is required.

-Bottom Line: A small study found that diatomaceous earth can lower cholesterol and triglycerides.
+SUMMARY One small study found that diatomaceous earth can lower cholesterol and triglycerides.
 The study design was very weak and further research is needed.

-Food grade diatomaceous earth is safe to consume.
+Food-grade diatomaceous earth is safe to consume.
 It passes through your digestive system unchanged and does not enter the bloodstream.

 However, you need to be very careful not to inhale diatomaceous earth.

-Because food grade diatomaceous earth is less than 2% crystalline silica, you might think it's safe.
+Because food-grade diatomaceous earth is less than 2% crystalline silica, you might think it's safe.
 However, long-term inhalation can still damage your lungs (15).

-Bottom Line: Food grade diatomaceous earth is safe to consume, but do not inhale it.
+SUMMARY Food-grade diatomaceous earth is safe to consume, but do not inhale it.
 It can cause inflammation and scarring of your lungs.